spakai/composite_indexes/README.md

 ```

 #Issues
 Benchmarking tests show that best match search is slow.
+After refactoring the best match code to use TreeMap and floorEntry ( with help from StackOverFlow members),
+my benchmark test went from 6000ms to best search 500 records to 41 ms to best search 50000 records. the exact search which basically uses a Hashmap with get() is at 19ms.

+I was able to get faster lookups using Tries.